opcaic/docs/intro/adding-new-game-modules.rst

 Executes a match between submissions.

 :Arguments:
-   - Path to additional files (specific for given tournament).
+   - Path to additional files directory (specific for given tournament).
-   - [1 - N] Paths to folders with compiled submissions (products of the compile entry point)
+   - [1 - N] Paths to directorys with compiled submissions (products of the compile entry point)
-   - Path to folder where additional output can be stored
+   - Path to directory where additional output can be stored
 :Exit codes:
    - 0 - Match executed successfully
    - other - General error (module's fault)

-Additionally, the executor entry point must store match results in a ``match-results.json`` file inside the provided output folder.
+Additionally, the executor entry point must store match results in a ``match-results.json`` file inside the provided output directory.
 The output must have an array property 'results' containing objects with numeric 'score' property This property is used to determine the relative ordering between the submissions which participated in the match (and hence the winner).
 The result file can contain also additional statistics from the match.
 Example ``match-results.json`` file contents can